MoldyMacaroniX/gd-website/src/info-pages/handbook.md

 ---
 title: Content Handbook
 permalink: /handbook/
-desc: How to post an article.
+desc: How content on this website is written and maintained.
 ---

 Here is how content on this website is written and maintained.